 Welcome to our Northumberland area guide where we’ll be laying out key points on the area including information on transport, property and key towns as well as schools and cultural activities.

 The Northumberland County is situated at England’s most Northerly point neighbouring the Scottish border.
 Home to a national park, major cities, a stunning coastline and a number of historical landmarks, it’s easy to say that Northumberland has an incredibly varied landscape.
 Many look for residence in Northumberland due to the offering of peaceful rural life; a huge part of the county is comprised of natural green spaces, the Cheviot Hills lie in the North-East whereas the North Pennines, an Area of Outstanding Natural Beauty, is located in the South.

-Another key characteristic of Northumberland’s identity is the beachside life, this can be found along the West side of the county which is made up of a huge 30 miles of coast which overlooks the North Sea.
+Another key characteristic of Northumberland’s identity is the beachside life, this can be found along the East side of the county which is made up of a huge 30 miles of coast which overlooks the North Sea.
 Strutt & Parker offers a fantastic range of properties in the area including townhouses, apartments, farms, estates and land.
 A range of property services are available in this area too including land management, residential sales, valuation and farming.

 Things To Do In Northumberland

 Northumberland’s rich culture and varied landscape offers a huge amount of opportunity for activity, here are a few of our favourites: